 Pupils are encouraged to know, understand and exercise their rights and personal freedoms and are advised on how to exercise these safely, for example through e-safety assemblies, tutor time & Form Period (also known as PSHE).
 Holy Trinity School has a robust anti-bullying culture and has in place a comprehensive Behaviour Policy.

-Respect is a strong part of Holy Trinity School and is part of our values- We CARE ethos (R= RESPECT).
+Respect is a strong part of Holy Trinity School and is part of our values.
 Pupils learn that their behaviours have an effect on their own rights and those of others.
 All members of the school community treat each other with respect and this is reiterated through our teaching and learning environments.
 Mutual respect is embraced throughout the curriculum by providing the opportunity for students to express their views in a safe environment, within the PSHE curriculum, form time and Student Voice and Student Action Groups.
 The school has been involved in a high level of charity work for both local and large charities.

 Tolerance of Those of Different Faiths and Beliefs:

 This is achieved through equipping pupils with the ability to understand their place in a culturally diverse society and by giving the opportunities to experience such diversity within the school community.
-Holy Trinity School and Sixth Form Centre promotes EQUALITY and DIVERSITY within its ethos of We CARE (under RESPECT and CO-OPERATION) and students are regularly reminded of school and UK policy as well as being given a vast array of opportunities to self–express.
+Holy Trinity School and Sixth Form Centre promotes EQUALITY and DIVERSITY and students are regularly reminded of school and UK policy as well as being given a vast array of opportunities to self–express.
 We invite in a range of outside speakers and draw from our multi-faith staff, to deliver assemblies and activities which promote tolerance and understanding.

 Assemblies, RE, tutor time and form periods reinforce messages of tolerance and respect for others.
 Members of different faiths and religions are encouraged to share their knowledge to enhance learning within classes and the school.